ibm-cloud-architecture/refarch-cloudnative-csmo/README.md

 For more details on this reference architecture visit the [Architecture Center for Incident Management](https://developer.ibm.com/architecture/gallery/incidentManagement)

-Sample tools [Implementation of Incident Management solution](docs) for hybrid application
+Sample [Tools Implementation](doc) of Incident Management solution for hybrid application